trewqpoiuuy/On-The-Origin/Resources/ReadMe.txt

 		DimInfo: contains dimensional information for ResourceVector, and allows the function to translate coordinates into a position.
 		ResourceVector: the vector containing the resource you want to return.
 		-
-		Output: int, the value of the phosphorus resource at the specified coordinates in the specified vector.
+		Output: unsigned int, the value of the phosphorus resource at the specified coordinates in the specified vector.
 _______________________

 		PotassiumGrab(int x, int y, int z, DimensionStruct DimInfo, vector<VectorStruct> ResourceVector)